Khirbet et-Tannur: Construction phases

-The remains of Khirbet et-Tannur consists only of the temple complex on isolated mountain top, which indicate a site solely functioning as a religious high place similar to those in other Nabataean regions.
 While no dating is established, the temple went through three different phases.
 The earliest phase of the temple is usually dated around 8-7 BC on the account of an inscription engraved on a small stone block.
-The final phase was dated by Glueck judging from the temple's sculptures and architectural principles to about the first quarter of the second century AD.
-A study of ceramics, animal bones and charred plant remains has shown social memories were created through various eating and drinking practices.
+The final phase was dated by Nelson Glueck judging from the temple's sculptures and architectural principles to about the first quarter of the second century AD.